-The top nine variables are shown in Figure 3(a) explain at least 5% of IncMSE.
-These variables are considered for primary analysis to identify variables influencing operating speed on an arterial.
-After performing a preliminary analysis, the number of through lanes and median width are found to be unpredictable and "random" and both were considered as random-effect variables.
-Table 3 shows two models with Model 2 removing the number of signals since it was found to be not significant in Model 1.
-The variables found to influence operating speed included the number of vehicles within the 15-minute period, the distance the counter was from a signalized intersection or a roundabout, the number of driveways (access density), and the posted speed limit.
-Nighttime speeds were not significantly different from daytime speed, the amount of difference was small and could be considered to be not of practical difference.
+The top nine variables are shown in (Figure 3).
+These variables were considered for primary analysis to identify variables influencing operating speed on an arterial.
+Table 3 shows two models, with Model 2 removing the number of signals since that variable was not found to be significant in Model 1.
+The variables found to influence operating speed included the number of vehicles within the 15-min period, the distance from the counter to a signalized intersection or a roundabout, the number of driveways (access density), and the posted speed limit.
+Nighttime speeds were not significantly different from daytime speeds.
+While dawn and dusk speeds were significantly different from daytime speed, the amount of difference was small and could be considered not of practical difference.